MicrosoftDocs/mixed-reality/mrtk-unity/supported-devices/wmr-mrtk.md

 1. Build and deploy in Visual Studio

 >[!IMPORTANT]
 > If using Unity 2019.3.x, select **ARM64** and not **ARM** as the build architecture in Visual Studio.
 With the default Unity settings in Unity 2019.3.x, a Unity app will not deploy to a HoloLens if ARM is selected due to a Unity bug.
-This can be tracked on [Unity's issue tracker](https://issuetracker.unity3d.com/issues/enabling-graphics-jobs-in-2019-dot-3-x-results-in-a-crash-or-nothing-rendering-on-hololens-2).
 >
 > If the ARM architecture is required, navigate to **Edit > Project Settings, Player**, and under the **Other Settings** menu disable **Graphics Jobs**.
 Disabling **Graphics Jobs** will allow the app to deploy using the ARM build architecture for Unity 2019.3.x, but ARM64 is recommended.
+>
+> This issue was fixed in Unity 2019.4 and Unity 2020.3.

 ## Building and deploying MRTK to WMR Headsets (Standalone)